libp2p/specs/ROADMAP.md

-This implies building/supporting Java/Kotlin and Swift implementations -- either fully-fledged or trimmed-down versions that do the minimum necessary to enable other visionary goals.
+This implies building/supporting Java/Kotlin and Swift implementations -- either fully-fledged or trimmed-down versions that do the minimum necessary or wrap existing implementations like rust-libp2p.

 **Why?** Bringing libp2p natively to mobile devices is an enabler for offline-first use cases.